andreaf2405/Xilinx_VitisAurora_QSFP/README.md

 # Xilinx_VitisAurora_QSFP
 Vitis Example project for adding an Aurora core connected to the QSFP interface of Alveo U50

+Makefile is in the "u50" folder, and adopts a similar structure as some Vitis tutorial examples

 Two example projects I was experimenting on are added to the repository, one for the 1-lane Aurora core and the second for the 4-lane Aurora core.